hpssjellis/portenta-pro-community-solutions/zoom-meetings-history/README.md

-Iamge from meeting and chat notes (edited for appropriateness and succinctness) here.
+Images from meeting and chat notes (edited for appropriateness and succinctness) here.